-The Quest to Build a Mosque in Vorhees, New Jersey
+The Quest to Build a Mosque in Voorhees, New Jersey

 In the fall of 2003, America marked the second anniversary of September 11th as the White House was busy defending the Iraqi invasion.
-At a press conference, White House Press Secretary Scott McClellan responded to a question:
+At a press conference, White House Press Secretary Scott McClellan said:

 That fall, Zia Rahman prepared to appear before the zoning board in his hometown of Voorhees, New Jersey.
 Rahman was ecstatic that he finally had amassed enough funds to purchase a vacant building near his own upscale home.
 In his dream, this dilapidated structure would become a long awaited mosque for his Muslim neighbors.
 Rahman explains, “If you had seen what was there before the mosque… I thought we were going to beautify it and make a place where God’s word is going to be spoken.”

-Talking Through Walls, a Unity Productions Foundation-produced documentary, tells the inspiring story of Zia and the interfaith coalition that overcame the resistance of fearful Voorhees residents to finally build the mosque.
-It is a story that pits tolerance and intolerance in an uncertain world.
+Talking Through Walls, a Unity Productions Foundation-produced documentary, tells the inspiring story of Zia and the interfaith coalition that overcame the resistance of fearful Voorhees residents to build the mosque.
+It is a story that pits tolerance against intolerance in an uncertain world.

 Talking Through Walls is currently being broadcast on PBS stations nationwide.
 Check local listings.